rl-repo/rl-repo/README.md

 - 👋 Hi, I’m Richard!
-- 👀 I’m interested in data scienc/analytics and webdev
+- 👀 I’m interested in data science/analytics and web development!
-- 🌱 I’m currently learning javascript, updating python skills
+- 🌱 I’m currently reviewing javascript and updating my Python skills.

 <!---
 rl-repo/rl-repo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.